GNOME/gtk/README.md

   - Wayland-protocols
   - Wayland-cursor
   - Wayland-EGL

+If you are building the developer documentation, you will also need:

+  - gtk-doc
+  - the DocBook xsl stylesheets
+  - pandoc

 Once you have all the necessary dependencies, you can build GTK by using
 Meson: